 Resetting the System Management Controller (SMC) is a feasible solution if the macOS Catalina is not working normally, which helps to solve many power and hardware related issues.
 If you are suffering from one of these problems below, resetting SMC is particularly effective.

 - Video and external displays not working

 - Mac doesn't respond when you press the power button

 - General performance and functionality problems

 You may lose files after macOS update.
 Some users' desktop becomes empty, and some other people find that they can't locate some photos in Photos library.
-It's a terrible feeling when you can't find important documents, photos, emails, etc. after macOS update, and that is the reason why you'd better not risk your work Mac with the newest Apple operating system.
+It's a terrible feeling when you can't find important documents, photos, emails, etc. after macOS update.
+So, you'd better not risk your work Mac with the every new Apple operating system.

 But since you have lost files after macOS update, the most urgent thing probably is to recover these files.
 You can try these 3 solutions to get them back.

 Actually, if you 're using iCloud Drive to sync Desktop & Documents folders, it is rather easy to restore documents, photos, etc.